 No products in the cart.

-When we first looked at the Kyocera DuraXE, we were amazed at just how tough it is.
+At first glance at the Kyocera DuraXE we see a super tough phone, however, it is also known as the DuraXE mobile hotspot!
 It’s becoming fairly standard for smartphone manufacturers to build some sort of water and dust resistance into their higher-end models.
 However, these measures are really designed to do no more than protect the phone from any untoward environment in may find itself temporarily plunged into.

 What the added protection isn’t designed to do is to truly protect the phone from an environment that would destroy most normal devices.
 This is where the Kyocera DuraXE comes in.
 To just focus on how tough it is doesn’t really tell the full story of this tough-as-nails wonder.